 Importantly this Plan addresses the management of adverse events and circumstances that may arise during operations or the Water Industry Infrastructure.
-The Infrastructure Operating Plans and Water & Sewage Quality Plans address the risk management for the design, construction, operations, and maintenance stages as well as for sewage and non-potable water quality respectively.
+The Infrastructure Operating Plans (IOP) and Water & Sewage Quality Plans (WQP) address the risk management for the design, construction, operations, and maintenance stages as well as for sewage and non-potable water quality respectively.

-It is at that time when risk is addressed by way of but not limited to design reviews, HAZOP studies, construction and commissioning risk workshops and the like; refer to Section 8 below.
-It is the case that controls put in place particularly at the design and build stages are those which mitigate many of the negative outcomes of adverse events and circumstances that may arise during operations.
+Prior to the commencement of commercial operations of the PRWP, design reviews, HAZOP studies, construction and commissioning risk workshops were conducted and required controls have been put in place which mitigate many of the negative outcomes of adverse events and circumstances that could potentially arise during operations and maintenance phase.

-5 Other conditions under Licence
+6 Other conditions under Licence

-Schedule B under Retail Supplier's Licence No 10_013R prescribes a comprehensive list of standard conditions which the Minister has determined to impose pursuant to section 13 (1) (b) of the Act as well as those obligations imposed by the Regulation:
+Schedule B under Retail Supplier's Licence No 10_013R prescribes a comprehensive list of standard conditions which the Minister has determined to impose pursuant to section 13 (1) (b) of the Act as well as those obligations imposed by the Regulation.